krakenjs/freshy/README.md

 * `module` (*String*) - the module to unload

-(Attempt to) completely unload a node module from memory.
-Returns `true` if successful, `false` if not.
+Completely unload a node module from the cache.
+Returns `true` if the module was present in the cache, `false` if not.

 ```javascript
 var minimist = require('minimist'),